emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-v``
   Turns on verbose output.

-  This will pass ``-v`` to *Clang*, and also enable ``EMCC_DEBUG`` to generate intermediate files for the compiler's various stages.
-It will also run Emscripten's internal sanity checks on the toolchain, etc.
+  This will print the internal sub-commands run by emscripten as well as ``-v`` to *Clang*.

   .. tip:: ``emcc -v`` is a useful tool for diagnosing errors.
 It works with or without other arguments.

+``--check``
+  Runs Emscripten's internal sanity checks and reports any issues with the current configuration.

 .. _emcc-cache: